Student Finance Calculator 2012 - 2015 How much will you pay?

 We have assumed that you get a pay rise EVERY year, and that they are always the same percentage – if you take career breaks or have sudden large pay rises, factor their impact in separately.
 For example, a large one-off bonus will put a big dent in your outstanding balance, while a year off work will mean the whole thing takes longer to repay (but you won’t necessarily pay more).

 Website BestCourse4Me lets you search for different professions and it gives an idea of average pay for them, and how pay changes throughout careers.
-Unfortunately it displays results as hourly rates – multiply that by about 1900 to get an annual wage.
+Unfortunately it displays results as weekly rates – multiply that by 52 to get an annual wage.